 The secret to making the perfect cinder toffee is getting the mixture just right before you add the bicarbonate of soda.
-Yes, you can get technical and use a sugar thermometer, there’s nothing wrong with that at all but I find once it begins to really bubble take it off the heat and quickly whisk in the bicarbonate of soda.
+Yes, you can get technical and use a sugar thermometer, there’s nothing wrong with that at all but I find as soon as it begins to really bubble take it off the heat and quickly whisk in the bicarbonate of soda.
 There is some experimenting to be had here.
 It takes a little bit of mastery to get your honeycomb just how you like it.

 You might be surprised when you add the bicarbonate of soda and the mixture suddenly foams up like a volcano erupting.
 This is the fun and most important part.
 The bicarbonate is broken down by the hot sugar mixture, creating carbon dioxide and giving you cinder toffee its honeycomb like texture with all the little holes it creates in the sugar.
-Be careful when you tip it into your tin, whisk it gently as you sprinkle it in, to avoid any concentrated pockets of bicarbonate in the mixture.
+Be careful when you tip the bicarbonate into your tin, whisk it gently as you sprinkle it in, to avoid any concentrated pockets of bicarbonate in the mixture.
 Whisk it whilst it’s still rising up to keep the bubbles in the mixture, then stop, don’t over whisk it at this stage.
 The more bubbles that stay in place the better the result, you will find it a bit solid and hard if the mixture goes flat.